-A1B - greenhouse gas emissions scenario that assumes fast economic growth, a population that peaks midcentury, and the development of new and efficient technologies, along with a balanced use of energy sources; B1 - greenhouse gas scenario which assumes rapid economic growth, a population that peaks midcentury, but with rapid changes towards a service and information economy and introduction of clean and resource efficient technologies.
+A1B - greenhouse gas emissions scenario that assumes fast economic growth, a population that peaks midcentury, and the development of new and efficient technologies, along with a balanced use of energy sources; B1 -greenhouse gas scenario which assumes rapid economic growth, a precipitation changes.
+The CSIRO scenario, for example, represents a dry and relatively cool future, while the MIROC scenario represents a wet and warmer future.
+The scenario-based temperature and precipitation were used to simulate the crop yields using DSSAT crop model (Robertson et al 2012).